Brahma Ji

 Divine Role

-Creator of the cosmos, Prajapati, lord of the Vedas
+Creator of the universe, Prajapati, and Lord of the Vedas

-Four heads, four Vedas, lotus seat, hamsa vehicle
+Four faces, four Vedas, lotus seat, and swan vehicle

 The Story and Significance of Brahma Ji